 It doesn’t take long to realize that our kids mirror us.
 They do as we do, not as we say.
-So, when it comes to healthy eating and screen time habits, we all have a huge opportunity to be constructive role models for our kids and be a positive influence on them.
+So, when it comes to what we eat, how much time we spend on screens and how we cope, we all have a huge opportunity to be beneficial role models for our kids and be a positive influence on them.
 Don’t get us wrong, we know how tough this is, and we know that no one is perfect.
 It’s about realizing that we can’t hold our kids to higher standards than we set for ourselves.

 - Offer healthy choices.
 Kids like to feel as though they’re in control, so they’re going to be more open to a veggie if they get to choose whether they eat broccoli or cauliflower with dinner.

 - Focus on each other at the table, and get rid of distractions (such as TV, phones and tablets).
 This allows everyone to focus more on what (and how much) they’re eating, and it allows you to have positive conversations at the dinner table.
 Just be sure to avoid stressful topics during mealtimes.